How to Create Kafka Clusters

 In the Choose a datacenter region section, select a datacenter for your cluster.

-The list shows the datacenters where you currently have the most resources, with the number of resources shown to the right as X resources.
-Hover over this text to see the specific resources in that datacenter.
+The list shows the datacenters where you currently use the most resources.
+The number on the right shows the total resources in each datacenter.
+Hover over the number to see which resources are in that datacenter.

 For the best performance, create your database in the same datacenter as your other DigitalOcean resources.